boyanlamboo/udacity-flash-cards/README.md

 ### Prerequisites

-To get the WouldYouRather app up and running you will be needing the following software installed:
+To get the Mobile Flashcards app up and running you will be needing the following software installed:

 ```
 NodeJS
 NPM
+Expo
 Command Prompt w/ GitBash (windows)
 Terminal (mac)
 ```